 Flash Cards can help your child to memorize basic addition, subtraction, multiplication and division facts.
-Each of the documents below set have up to eight pages with each page containing four questions.
+Each of the documents below have up to eight pages with each page containing four questions.

 They are listed below alongside an example of the type of question they contain.
 These cards can be used whenever there is a spare minute or two to practice basic facts.

-Before working with the flash cards and with other memorization methods, be sure that you child has an understanding of the arithmetic concepts.
+Before working with the flash cards and with other memorization methods, be sure that your child has an understanding of the arithmetic concepts.
 Working with real objects such as counters (buttons or anything that can easily be manipulated will do) will help develop such an understanding.